-- i. provide students with an easy access to some of the most seminal works in the Indian languages. - ii. enable students to analyze the technicalities of translation. - iii. introduce various movements associated with Indian literature. - iv. familiarize students with the development of literature in translation in India.
+- i. enable students to analyse the technicalities of translation. - ii. introduce various movements associated with Indian literature. - iii. familiarise students with the development of literature in translation in India.

-- i. explore an array of literary themes and styles. - ii. learn the linguistic and socio-politico-cultural intricacies of rendering a text into another language. - iii. understand the process of reading a text in translation. - iv. comprehend some technical aspects of translation.
+- i. explored an array of literary themes and styles. - ii. learnt the linguistic and socio-politico-cultural intricacies of rendering a text into another language. - iii. been able to understand the process of reading a text in translation.

-Literary Terms and Concepts: Transliteration, Referential Meaning, Connotative Meaning, Cultural Code, Narrative Technique, Point of View, History of Indian Literature, Progressive Writers' Association, Realism, Historical Play, Folk Theatre, IPTA and Historical and Social Contexts of a Text.
+Literary Terms and Concepts: Transliteration, Narrative Technique, Point of View, History of Indian Literature, Progressive Writers' Association, Realism, Historical Play, Historical and Social Contexts of a Text.